Rules Governing all RILSA Events

 2. In the event that there are various standards of players in the event, Rule’s 2 & 3 above will not apply and it’s at the Tournament Directors discretion to introduce a reduced form of Rules 2&3.

-3. All players entering RILSA events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)
+3. All players entering Female Cue Sports Ireland events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)

 Ladies National Masters (over 40’s) Championship